-Working with Time Tracker begins with creating a team.
-Then the manager creates additional logins for co-managers, team members, and clients, if necessary.
-Even if you are just a single user, you still need to create a team for yourself.
+Working with Time Tracker begins with creating a group.
+Then, a group manager creates additional logins for co-managers, group members, and clients, if necessary.
+Even if you are just a single user, you still need to create a group for yourself.

-The administrator may elect to install the system in MULTITEAM_MODE.
-When enabled anyone can create a new team by clicking the Create Team
+An administrator may elect to install the system in MULTIORG_MODE.
+When enabled anyone can create a new top group (an organization) by clicking the Create Group

-link in the black menu.
-When MULTITEAM_MODE is disabled only the administrator can create teams.
-MULTITEAM_MODE is enabled by default.
+link in the menu.
+When MULTIORG_MODE is disabled only the administrator can create teams.
+MULTIORG_MODE is enabled by default.

-This is what the form for creating a new team looks like:
+This is how the form for creating a new group looks like:

-Team manager can create additional logins for team members.
+Group manager can create additional logins for group members.
 You can do so on the Users

 Create user accounts on the Users tab in Time Tracker

-When adding a team member you can make him or her a co-manager.
-If you set it new team member will have some (but not all) manager rights, otherwise he or she will be a regular user.
+When adding a user you can make him or her a co-manager.
+If you set it new group member will have some (but not all) manager rights, otherwise he or she will be a regular user.
 You can also specify default hourly rate for the new member and even set different rates depending on project if you have projects already created.

 Use the Role selector to make user a co-manager in Time Tracker

-The following user role options are available when team manager creates users.
+The following default user role options are available when a top manager creates new users.
 If Client

 is not there, enable the Clients

-When accounts are created, team members may login and use the system.
+After accounts are created, group members can login and use the system.
 To edit or delete users use Edit

 Time Tracker User Guide